UChicagoWebDev/final-project-belay-jiashuyu/README.md

 ## Submissions and Grading

-Graders will have Python 3.11+ with Flask installed, and a local install of SQLite3 (which comes with Python).
+Graders will have Python 3.11+ with Flask installed, and a local installation of SQLite3 (which comes with Python).
 Because graders must use the same environment to evaluate submissions from multiple students, please **do not require any additional programs or packages to be installed**.
 In your submission, include a